Place Archive

 Commuters pass through the Lumine 2 entrance at Shinjuku Station in Tokyo, Japan, on March 11, 2023.
 Signage indicates directions for the Odakyu Line and Keio Line, as well as the Toei Oedo Line and Shinjuku Line for the Toei No. 2 Building.
 "LUMINE CARD 10% OFF" advertisements are visible on yellow banners.
 Shinjuku Station is one of the busiest railway stations in the world, serving as a major transportation hub for the Tokyo metropolitan area.
 The Lumine 2 department store is a key commercial facility within the station complex, attracting shoppers and commuters alike.
 The date of the photograph falls within a period of ongoing public health measures and travel patterns influenced by the COVID-19 pandemic.

-JR Yamanote Line sign at a Tokyo station for Tabata, Ikebukuro, Shinjuku and Shibuya
+JR Yamanote Line sign at a Tokyo station for Tabata, Ikebukuro, Shinjuku, and Shibuya.

 Marunouchi Line Train at Ikebukuro Approach